-Pronouncement Nature of Change Effective Date Impact IFRS 9, IFRS 9, 'Financial instruments', addresses the Financial The Group is 'Financial classification, measurement and recognition of financial periods assessing the instruments' assets and financial liabilities.
-The complete version of beginning on or impact of IFRS 9 was issued in July 2014.
-It replaces the guidance in after 1 January adopting IAS 39 that relates to the classification and measurement of 2018.
-IFRS 9. financial instruments.
-IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortised cost.
-Fair value through OCI and fair value through P&L. The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
-Investments in equity instruments are required to be measured at fair value through profit or loss with the irrevocable option at inception to present changes in fair value in OCI not recycling.
-IFRS 9 contains a new expected credit losses model that replaces the incurred loss impairment model used in IAS 39.
-For financial liabilities there are no changes to classification and measurement except for the recognition of changes in own credit risk in other comprehensive income for liabilities designated at fair value through profit or loss.
-IFRS 9 relaxes the requirements for hedge effectiveness tests.
+Pronouncement Nature of Change Effective Date Impact IAS 7, The IASB has issued an amendment to IAS7 The amendment These 'Statement of introducing an additional disclosure that will enable is effective from amendments are cash flows' - users of financial statements to evaluate changes in 1 January 2017. not expected to Narrow scope liabilities arising from financial activities.
+The • have a significant amendments amendment is part of the IASB's Disclosure impact on the Initiative, which continues to explore how financial financial position statement disclosure can be improved.
+The standard of the Company. is still subject to EU endorsement.
+IAS 12, 'Income The IASB has issued amendments to IAS12 'Income Financial periods These taxes', - Narrow taxes'.
+These amendments on the recognition of beginning on or amendments are scope deferred tax assets for unrealised losses clarify how after 1 January not expected to amendments to account for deferred tax assets related to debt 2017. have a significant instruments measured at fair value.
+The standard is impact on the still subject to EU endorsement. financial position of the Company.
+IFRS 9, IFRS 9, 'Financial instruments', addresses the Financial periods The Company 'Financial classification, measurement and recognition of beginning on or expects that IFRS instruments' financial assets and financial liabilities.
+The complete after 1 January 9 is likely to have version of IFRS 9 was issued in July 2014.
+2018. an impact on its It replaces the guidance in IAS 39 that relates to the reported financial classification and measurement of financial position and the instruments.
+IFRS 9 retains but simplifies the mixed Company is measurement model and establishes three primary currently measurement categories for financial assets: assessing the amortised cost.
+Fair value through OCI and fair value nature and extent through P&L. The basis of classification depends on of those impacts. the entity's business model and the contractual cash Further detail on flow characteristics of the financial asset. the BoI Group's IFRS 9 Investments in equity instruments are required to be Programme as measured at fair value through profit or loss with the managed by the irrevocable option at inception to present changes in fair value in OCI not recycling.
+IFRS 9 contains a Ultimate Parent is new expected credit losses model that replaces the set out the Risk incurred loss impairment model used in IAS 39.
+For Management financial liabilities there are no changes to Report on pages classification and measurement except for the 101 to 102 of the recognition of changes in own credit risk in other Bol Group Annual comprehensive income for liabilities designated at Report for the fair value through profit or loss.
+IFRS 9 relaxes the year ended 31 requirements for hedge effectiveness by replacing the December 2015. bright line hedge effectiveness tests.
 It requires an economic relationship between the hedged item and hedging instrument and for the 'hedged ratio' to be the same as the one management actually use for risk management purposes.
+The revised standard is still subject to EU endorsement.